Can you remember a period when people considered email marketing to be innovative? In fact, the situation has changed drastically.

 What About the Learning Curve?

-Here’s what makes it manageable:
+Here’s what makes it straightforward:

-- User-friendly interfaces: Modern platforms include tutorials and customer support
+- User-friendly interfaces: Modern platforms include tutorials and customer support.

 Measuring Success with AI Marketing Tools